bevy-cheatbook/bevy-cheatbook/src/introduction.md

 ### Current Bevy Version

-The current Bevy release is 0.10.
+The current Bevy release is 0.11.

 The aim is to try to maintain the book up to date with the current latest release of Bevy.
 New content should be written for this version.
-Outdated pages will be updated on a best-effort basis.

 ### Old Bevy Version

 Content for old releases of Bevy is only allowed in the book if it already exists from before and has not been updated yet.
+Outdated pages will be updated on a best-effort basis.

 ### Unreleased (Bevy's git main branch)

 Pages that cover new yet-unreleased features of Bevy are allowed.
 If there is an exciting new feature, and I want to document it, I will write a page, without waiting for the next release of Bevy to come out. :)

-For functionality that exists in the current release in some form, but has changed for the next release, the current version is the one that should be documented.
-The page can be updated in the future.
-I might sometimes make exceptions to this rule.

 ## License